 fail_task_on_validation_failure flag to

-By default in Astronomer or any environment with OpenLineage configured, the
+In Astronomer or any environment with OpenLineage configured, the

-GreatExpectationsOperator will automatically add the OpenLineage action to its default action list when a checkpoint is not specified to the operator.
+GreatExpectationsOperator will automatically add the OpenLineage action to its default action list when a Checkpoint is not specified to the operator.
 To turn off this feature, set the

 use_open_lineage parameter to